jonas1025-jr/Vscan/README.md

 To use V-SCAN for product verification, follow these steps:

-1. Scan the QR code on the product using the V-SCAN mobile app or web interface.
+1. Scan the QR code on the product using the V-SCAN mobile app
 2. The system will authenticate the product using blockchain technology and provide verification results.
 3. If the product is genuine, the consumer will receive confirmation, ensuring trust and authenticity.
 4. In case of counterfeit or suspicious products, consumers can report them through the V-SCAN platform, contributing to consumer safety and brand protection.